ck090/ck090.github.io/_pages/about.md

 I am currently pursuing a Ph.D. in Computer Science at CU Boulder advised by <a href="https://home.cs.colorado.edu/~srirams/">Dr. Sriram Sankaranarayanan</a> as part of the Programming Languages and Verification (<a href="https://plv.colorado.edu/">CUPLV</a>) lab.

 My research interests are in the intersection of `Theoretical Machine Learning` and `Dynamical Systems`.
 I am generally fascinated about building models that can learn complex dynamical systems using machine learning or deep learning techniques.
-Currently, I am curious about modelling the behaviour of glucose CGM levels on a person with Type-1 diabetes in the presence of factors such as food consumption, and exercise.
+Currently, one of my main goals is to get models to learn physical systems governed by ODEs such as Damped Oscillator, Pendulum, Lotka-Volterra on a small scale.

 During my Master's thesis, I worked on developing a dataset, and benchmarking current SOTA models in salient object detection (SOD) especially for people who are visually impaired.
 Advised by <a href="https://home.cs.colorado.edu/~DrG">Dr. Danna Gurari</a>.